[5-700] Repeal of s 12 Crimes (Sentencing Procedure) Act 1999

 [5-782] Decision whether to revoke s 12 bond

 In DPP (NSW) v Cooke (2007) 168 A Crim R 379 at , the Court of Appeal held that when a sentencer is deciding whether “good reasons” exist within the terms of s 98(3)(b), the principal consideration is the conduct giving rise to the failure to comply with the conditions of the bond and whether that conduct can be excused.
-Good reasons may include extenuating circumstances which explain the behaviour giving rise to the breach: at .
+Good reasons may include extenuating circumstances which explain the behaviour giving rise to the breach: DPP (NSW) v Cooke at .

 The court held in DPP (NSW) v Cooke at that the sentence to be imposed for the offence giving rise to the breach cannot be taken into account in determining whether to revoke the bond.
 The court may consider the seriousness of the behaviour giving rise to the breach and what that behaviour discloses about the attitude of the offender with regard to the obligations imposed by the bond.
 This will be relevant both to a determination of whether to revoke the bond and to an assessment of the sentence to be imposed for the offence giving rise to the breach.

 The court also held in DPP (NSW) v Cooke that it was an error of law for the judge to take into account subjective matters relating to the offender that existed at the time of the breach proceedings, such as the offender’s need for rehabilitation rather than imprisonment.
-Subjective matters of the offender at the time of the breach proceedings are irrelevant to a determination under s 98(3)(b): at , , .
-Subjective matters are relevant to setting the non-parole period following the revocation of the bond.
+Subjective matters of the offender at the time of the breach proceedings are irrelevant to a determination under s 98(3)(b) but may have some role to play in what order is made after revocation: DPP (NSW) v Cooke at , , .

 … the intention of Parliament, that is made clear from the special provisions made for bonds under s 12 and the need for “good reasons” to be found, [is] that in the ordinary case a failure to comply with the conditions of the bond will result in its revocation.
 The court does not determine the existence of good reasons in a vacuum.
 It does so in the context of the policy and purpose behind the suspended sentence regime and by recognising that by excusing the breach the implicit threat made to the offender at the date of the imposition of the suspended sentence will not be carried out.
 If the realisation of this threat is avoided in inappropriate cases, it can only result in the lowering of respect for the orders of the court by the offender and the public in general.